ToGGiHo/rl.inside/README.md

 ## Release
-To download release go to this github [link](https://github.com/ToGGiHo/rl.insider/releases)
+To download release go to this github [link](https://github.com/ToGGiHo/rl.insider/releases) and click on last rl.insider.exe release file

 ## About
 This is a program that will help you find the price of the item you need from the [rlinsider](https://rl.insider.gg) website